datastax/release-notes/Luna_Streaming_2.8_Release_Notes.md

 ## Upgrade Considerations for custom Pulsar Functions and Pulsar IO Connectors

-If you are upgrading from Apache Pulsar 2.7.0 or Luna Streaming 2.7.2 you may need to recompile your Pulsar Functions or Pulsar IO Connectors using Apache Pulsar 2.8.0 as dependency in certain cases.
+If you are upgrading from Apache Pulsar 2.7.0 or Luna Streaming 2.7.2 you may need to recompile your Pulsar Functions or Pulsar IO Connectors using Apache Pulsar 2.8.0 as a dependency in certain cases.
 This is because there is a breaking API change in Apache Pulsar 2.8.0 (and so in Luna Streaming 2.8.0) related to the SchemaInfo java class.
 More context [here](https://github.com/apache/pulsar/issues/11338).